 What is linear regression?

-Simple linear regression is a statistical method that describes the relationship between two continuous quantitative variables.
-What makes it linear is that it uses a line to describe the relationship.
+Linear regression is a statistical method that models the relationship between two continuous quantitative variables.

-As you can see below, we are describing the relationship between car weight and gas mileage.
-And it appears that a downward sloping line describes this relationship well.
+As you can see below, we are investigating the relationship between car weight and gas mileage.
+It appears that a downward sloping line describes this relationship.
 Generally, as car weight increases, gas mileage decreases.

-But notice that whereas the line does a good job of capturing the overall downward “trend” of this relationship, it is also clearly an imperfect model.
-As you can see, many points are above the line and many are below it.
-In fact, the line does not even come close to passing through most of the data points.
+Now, just eye-balling this graph, one can see that the line does a pretty good job of capturing the overall downward “trend”.
+However, it is also clearly an imperfect model of the data (as all models by definition are).
+For example, many points are above the line and many are also below it.
+In fact, the line doesn’t pass through most of the data points.
 This means there is also some “scatter” or “error” about the line.

 The goal of linear regression is to fit a line to the data that minimizes the scatter.